top of page

 5. Repeat, gently and patiently, until the mind becomes lighter.

+💬 It’s not about blocking thoughts.
 It’s about emptying what you’ve been holding onto.

 A woman meditates peacefully in a serene outdoor setting, embraced by autumn leaves, while a curious cat nuzzles beside her.